 Though it started as a print journal, Ramingo’s Porch recently brought its showcasing of outlaw poetry online.
 I’m pleased that three of my poems appeared on the Ramingo’s site today: “It’s a Lapdog Thing,” “Maggot Picnic,” and “Ass Dragging on the Main Line.”
 You can read them here.

-The Winter 2017 issue of Sheila-Na-Gig online (Volume 2.2) was released today.
-It includes one of my poems called “The Standard Is Too High.”
-You can read the whole piece here.
+The February issue of Ghost City Review was released today.
+It includes one of my poems, “Puppet Master in Polka Dots.”
+You can read it here.

 The latest issue of online experimental literary journal Futures Trading #6.2 went live yesterday (Jan 6).
 Another one of those “who’s who” anthologies of the international avant lit underground, this number includes work from Mercedes Lawry, Sanjeev Sethi, Annie Blake, Kyle Hemmings, James Fowler, Stephen Middleton, Mark Young, Christopher Barnes, Joe Balaz, James Kincaid, Glenn Ingersoll, John Marvin, Patrick Theron Erickson, Joel Streicker, Simon Perchik, Donald E. Gasperson, and John Dorroh.